PsCustomObject/PowerShell-Functions/README.md

 - **[Stop-Timer](https://github.com/PsCustomObject/PowerShell-Functions/blob/master/Stop-Timer.ps1)** used to halt and existing StopWatch timer object

 - **[Get-TimerStatus](https://github.com/PsCustomObject/PowerShell-Functions/blob/master/Get-TimerStatus.ps1)** used to get status of an existing StopWatch timer object

+**[New-ApiRequest](https://github.com/PsCustomObject/PowerShell-Functions/blob/master/New-ApiRequest.ps1)** used to quickly generate API calls to services supporting OAuth2 authentication

+**[Test-IsGuid](https://github.com/PsCustomObject/PowerShell-Functions/blob/master/Test-IsGuid.ps1)** used to check if a string is a valid GUID